nlins8224/Oubinity/DOCUMENTATION.md

 4. face type
 5. ambient occlusion data

-SSBO is used to store faces data.
+SSBO is used to store faces data and per-chunk data.
 Per-chunk data like chunk position and level of detail is stored and passed separately, as there is no need to store per chunk data in each face.
 Currently no unique data is stored per single vertex.
 Moving non-unique data to a shared storage, e.g. moving non-unique vertex data to a face data or moving per-chunk data to per-chunk memory data storage is sometimes called vertex pulling https://voxel.wiki/wiki/vertex-pulling/